vanessa-kang/tp/docs/DeveloperGuide.md

 __MSS__

-1. User chooses to remove a module currently in their academic calendar.
+1. User chooses to remove a module currently in his or her academic calendar.

 2. PlanNUS removes the corresponding module from the user's academic calendar, and displays a confirmation message.